rtm516/GeyserMC-wiki/Developer-Guide.md

 ## MCC Toolchest
 MCC Toolchest is a tool for viewing and editing NBT data for Bedrock edition, this allows you to see data as it is stored in Bedrock.
 You can download it from [here](http://mcctoolchest.com/).

+## NBTExplorer
+NBTExplorer is a tool for viewing and editing NBT data for Java edition, this allows you to see data as it is stored in Java edition.
+You can download it from [here](https://github.com/jaquadro/NBTExplorer/releases).

 ## pakkit
 pakkit is a GUI based tool for intercepting packets between a Java edition server and client developed by our own [circuit10/Heath123](https://github.com/Heath123/) built using Electron.
 It also has experimental support for Bedrock Edition as a friendlier GUI wrapper for ProxyPass.
 You can download it from [here](https://github.com/Heath123/pakkit) under releases, or clone from GitHub for the latest version.
 It's currently WIP, so expect bugs.